 Should any item of equipment affecting landing performance become inoperative during flight, the failure will be dealt with in accordance with the abnormal/emergency procedures established in the OM and, based on the prevailing conditions for the remainder of the flight, the commander will decide upon the discontinuation of the planned operation of reduced required landing distance.

-GM1 CAT.POL.A.355(b)(8)(ii) Approval of reduced required landing distance operations
+GM1 CAT.POL.A.355(b)(8)(ii) Approval of reduced required landing distance operations stopping devices, including reverse thrust, should commence immediately after touchdown without any delay.

 CORRECT USE OF DECELERATION DEVICES